oerc-music/meld-cli-tools/notes/20190208-solid-server-install-run.md

     $ DEBUG=solid:* npx solid start

-If using a self-signecd certificate (i.e., one not trusted by the host system certificate root), use one of the following commands instead:
+If using a self-signed certificate (i.e., one not trusted by the host system certificate root), use one of the following commands instead:

-    $ ./node_modules/solid-server/bin/solid start
+    $ ./node_modules/solid-server/bin/solid-test start

 or

-    $ DEBUG=solid:* ./node_modules/solid-server/bin/solid start
+    $ DEBUG=solid:* ./node_modules/solid-server/bin/solid-test start

 (These commands suspend certificate checking by the solid server, and should not be used in production.
 They are needed because it uses HTTP transactions internally for some operations.)